erenmirza/getground_dbt/README.md

 - Document the models and queries
 - Explain and visualize outputs to the questions asked

+See the file `conceptual_erd.md` in `/docs` for an explanation of the models and their relationships

 ## Getting Started

 Replace the path to the `DBT_PROFILES_DIR` key in the .ENV file